apache/spark/docs/apache-airflow/howto/create-custom-decorator.rst

 3. Register your new decorator in get_provider_info of your provider

-    Finally, add a key-value ``task-decortor`` to the dict returned from the provider entrypoint.
+    Finally, add a key-value ``task-decorators`` to the dict returned from the provider entrypoint.
 This should be a list with each item containing ``name`` and ``class-name`` keys.
 When Airflow starts, the ``ProviderManager`` class will automatically import this value and ``task.foo`` will work as a new decorator!